Travel, experience, conserve with

 1. Day 1: Depart UK

-Depart the UK on an overnight flight from London to Colombo via Dubai.
+Depart the UK on an overnight flight from London to Colombo.

 2. Day 2: Arrive in Colombo & transfer to hotel

-On arrival in Sri Lanka, we're met at the airport and transferred the short distance to our first night's accommodation.
+On arrival in Sri Lanka, we're met at the airport and transferred three hours south to our lodge in the Sinharaja Forest Reserve, where we will be based for the next four nights.
 Here we have the evening to recover from our journey, before gathering together for a welcome dinner.

-Over the next two days, we enjoy exploring the old growth rainforest of Sinharaja.
+Over the next three days, we enjoy exploring the old-growth rainforest of Sinharaja.
 Home to more than half of Sri Lanka’s endemic mammals and butterflies, and – remarkably – all but one of its wonderful endemic birds.
 Visiting particular spots we can enjoy our first excellent views of typical birds of this habitat with the fabulous Sri Lankan blue magpie being a stand-out highlight.

 Deeper into the old growth forest we may find mixed feeding flocks holding delights such as Malabar trogon, yellow-fronted barbet, black-capped bulbul, Layard’s parakeet, ashy-headed laughing thrush, white-faced starling, Sri Lanka hill myna and Sri Lankan scimitar babbler and brown-capped babblers.
 Reptiles such as rough-nosed horned lizards and a myriad of insects, orchids and colourful butterflies, including blue Mormon, Sri Lanka birdwing and the stunning Ceylon tree nymph will also distract us.